donsheehy/ds2viz/design.md

 Are arrow heads part of the style?

-Styles could just be namedtuples that start from a deault and use the replace method
+Styles could just be `namedtuples` that start from a default and use the replace method

 ### Drawing Data Structures